samraHanif0340/samraHanif0340.github.io/_portfolio/paxos.md

 We consider two programming assignments on REST API design and on dynamic programming skills.
 The first problem revolves around designing a scalable REST API with ability to handle large volume of requests.
 The second problem poses an extension to classic problems such as [*Knapsack Problem*](https://en.wikipedia.org/wiki/Knapsack_problem) and [*Coin Change Problem*](https://en.wikipedia.org/wiki/Change-making_problem).

-For clarity of presentation, the two problem statements are explained below, whereas the solutions are explained by the `README.md` files in their corresponding Github repositories.
+For clarity of presentation, the two problem statements are explained below, whereas the solutions are explained in their corresponding Github repositories.

 ## Problem Statement